MYTHLANDE TALESThis was one of the first Mythlande stories I wrote. It is when I began figuring out the actual size and scope of the Six Realm.

 Powerful white light emitted from Odz’s hands.
 A solid cocoon of energy enveloped them, “Tell me everything, and I caution you, continue without saying that word because I know it well.”

-Odz snapped his fingers then handed over a large gold ring that had eight rune symbols in a circular pattern around a large X in the center.
+Odz snapped his fingers then handed over a large gold ring with eight X rune symbols in a circular pattern around a large Hona Coire emblem in the center.
 The bounty hunter seemed shocked and grinned, but closed his hand and would not take it.

 The Hi’dyn grabbed the bounty hunter’s hand firmly and placed the ancient ring into Kry’s reluctant palm.
 Vaal said you deserved this more than he.
 All of the CodeXins need to unite as one again.
 The X Seal Ring will help you repair what Vaal has broken.
 With these two renegade bounty hunters exposed, it will probably lead to more.
 Someone to heal the rift will be needed.
 You are a leader Kry, even though you don’t want to bear that yoke."